*Entries for 2019 will open shortly*

 You can then upload this to follow via your Sat Nav / Garmin watch / Strava etc...

 - You are self sufficient along the route.
-There is only ONE water feed station along the route at the Wom Brook section (approx 7.5 miles) so you must carry a set minimum amount of kit (see Mandatory kit list below).
+There are only TWO water feed stations along the route (one at the Wom Brook section approx 7.5 miles and the other at approx 11.5miles) so you must carry a set minimum amount of kit (see Mandatory kit list below).

 - This is shared public land.
 Please be aware of other members of the public using these paths and trails, you do not have preferential rights of way.
 Be aware of other persons who may be in your vicinity (fishermen, bikers, leisure walkers etc).